List of Philadelphia Phillies minor league affiliates

-The Philadelphia Phillies farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Five teams are owned by the major league club, while two—the Lehigh Valley IronPigs and Jersey Shore BlueClaws—are independently owned.
+The Philadelphia Phillies farm system consists of six Minor League Baseball affiliates across the United States and in the Dominican Republic.
+Three teams are owned by the major league club, while three—the Lehigh Valley IronPigs, Reading Fightin Phils, and Jersey Shore BlueClaws—are independently owned.

 History

 On April 14, 1934, the Phillies entered into their first affiliation agreement with the New York–Penn League Hazleton Mountaineers.
 The Phillies have been affiliated with the High-A Jersey Shore BlueClaws of the South Atlantic League since 2001, making it the longest-running active affiliation in the organization among teams not owned by the Phillies.
 Their newest affiliate is the Lehigh Valley IronPigs of the International League, which became the Phillies' Triple-A club in 2008.

 Geography

 Geographically, the Phillies' closest domestic affiliate is the Lehigh Valley IronPigs, which play at Coca-Cola Park in Allentown, Pennsylvania, approximately 58 mi north-northwest of Philadelphia.
 Their furthest domestic affiliates are the Single-A Clearwater Threshers of the Florida State League and Rookie Florida Complex League Phillies of the Florida Complex League, who play at adjacent ballparks some 1049 mi away in Clearwater, Florida.